broadinstitute/horsefish/scripts/cfos/README.md

 This is a JSON file used to set up validation for expected columns, values, and input schemas for data being loaded into Terra.

-[Future to-do: Each workspace within the project has its own configuration file.]

 The JSON is split into two sections.
 One section lists and describes all the columns of data expected in the input.
 By default, these columns are treated as required for successful data ingest.
-[Future to-do: They can be specified individually as optional.]
 Another section defines various schemas which indicate the expected organization of the files, both in the input file and upon upload to the database.

 What are schemas?
 Schemas are different ways of organizing the columns of data.
 This will determine how many tables will be created to store the data in Terra, and which columns appear in which tables.
 All columns specified in the schema being used must be present in the input file for successful data upload.
-[Future to-do: If no schema is provided/specified, the data will be uploaded all into the same table in Terra and in no particular order.]

 Which schema to use is specified as an input to the upload script at run time.